Prioritizing Your Annual Mammogram

 “Based on stage at diagnosis, the greatest mortality reduction is achieved with mammography utilization starting at the age of 40,” Patel wrote.
 “The results of this study are relevant to individual healthcare providers, medical groups, hospitals, health systems, administrators, policymakers and patients for a greater understanding of the potential impact of following the various national mammography guidelines from a population health perspective, because healthcare is moving toward more transparent, population value-based care.”

 Contact Us Today!

-Contact Women’s Imaging Specialists to schedule your next annual mammogram!
+Contact Women’s Imaging Specialists in Athens to schedule your next annual mammogram!